kotlitecture/template-multiplatform-compose/README.md

 - [Features](#features)

 ```
-All targets are optional and will be included only if selected during configuration, along with any features.
+All target platforms are optional and will be included only if selected during configuration, along with any features.
 ```

 The template follows the general principals: